Treating Osteoarthritis Glastonbury

 How is Osteoarthritis Treated?

 The goal is to reduce symptoms and improve joint function.
-However, none of these treatments are able to stop the progression of Osteoarthritis or reverse the resulting damage, often leaving patients with total joint replacement as the only treatment alternative.
-And, some of these treatments, such as NSAIDs and steroid injections, can actually have serious long-term side effects.
+However, none of these treatments are able to stop the progression of osteoarthritis or reverse the resulting damage, often leaving patients with total joint replacement as the only treatment alternative.
+Some of these treatments, such as NSAIDs and steroid injections, can have serious long-term side effects.
 For example, we now know that cortisone is actually toxic to joint cartilage!
-Repeat cortisone injections can actually cause faster decay of the joint.
+Repeat cortisone injections can cause faster decay of the joint.

 Some surgeons will do arthroscopic surgery to “clean out” an arthritic knee joint.
-But, many recent well-done studies have shown that not only does such surgery NOT provide any long-term relief, but it actually increases the speed of worsening arthritis and increases the risk of needing a total knee replacement.
+However, many recent studies have shown that not only does such surgery NOT provide any long-term relief, but it actually increases the speed of worsening arthritis and increases the risk of needing a total knee replacement.

-Regenerative Medicine treatment is an excellent non-surgical option for treating Osteoarthritis.
-The doctors at the New England Stem Cell Institute are leaders and pioneers in Regenerative Medicine, and their goal is to reduce your pain, improve your function, and restore your quality of life.
+Regenerative Medicine treatment is an excellent non-surgical option for treating osteoarthritis.
+The doctors at the New England Stem Cell Institute are leaders and pioneers in Regenerative Medicine and have been doing these kinds of treatments longer than most in the country.
+Above all else, our goal is to reduce your pain, improve your function, and restore your quality of life.
+Few have our level of skill and experience.

 The regenerative treatments we offer include:

-But, these treatments can be tremendously helpful to reduce pain and inflammation.
+However, these treatments can be tremendously helpful in reducing pain and inflammation.
 They do this by restoring a healthy biological environment within the joint and surrounding tissues.

 Osteoarthritis FAQs